bertanozkan/OpenCSLSolver/README.md

 <img src="http://csl.etu.edu.tr/wp-content/uploads/2021/01/CSL_Logo.png" width="200">

 OpenCSLSolver is an open-source, cross-platform, parallel, pressure based CFD solver.
-OpenCSLSolver is a side project of me from refactored version of some parts of the solver I developed for my [M.Sc. thesis](https://www.researchgate.net/publication/332719238_Development_of_a_Pressure_Based_Unstructured_GPU_Accelerated_CFD_Solver_for_Compressible_Reacting_Flows_at_all_MACH_Numbers) for [Combustion Systems Laboratory](http://csl.etu.edu.tr/) at [TOBB University of Economics and Technology](https://www.etu.edu.tr/).
+OpenCSLSolver is a side project of me.
+OpenCSLSolver is refactored version of some parts from the solver I developed for my [M.Sc. thesis](https://www.researchgate.net/publication/332719238_Development_of_a_Pressure_Based_Unstructured_GPU_Accelerated_CFD_Solver_for_Compressible_Reacting_Flows_at_all_MACH_Numbers) for [Combustion Systems Laboratory](http://csl.etu.edu.tr/) at [TOBB University of Economics and Technology](https://www.etu.edu.tr/).

 Features
 * Segregated Pressure Based